AkumaVenom/Desktop-Pal-App-Win64/README.md

 Controls:

-Hold T key while talking into microphone to speak to the a.i

 F6 & F7 Keys can toggle the UIs on and off.

 F11 Key toggles between Fullscreen & Windowed Mode